Morgan Stanley Lowers IMARA (NASDAQ:IMRA) Price Target to $34.00

-IMARA (NASDAQ:IMRA) had its price objective reduced by Morgan Stanley from $35.00 to $34.00 in a research note released on Monday morning, Price Targets.com reports.
-They currently have an overweight rating on the stock.
+IMARA (NASDAQ:IMRA) had its price objective trimmed by Morgan Stanley from $35.00 to $34.00 in a research report report published on Monday morning, Benzinga reports.
+The firm currently has an overweight rating on the stock.

-Separately, SVB Leerink decreased their target price on shares of IMARA from $59.00 to $42.00 and set an outperform rating on the stock in a research report on Monday.
-One analyst has rated the stock with a hold rating and four have given a buy rating to the company.
-The stock has a consensus rating of Buy and a consensus price target of $34.40.
+IMRA has been the topic of several other research reports.
+SVB Leerink cut their price target on IMARA from $59.00 to $42.00 and set an outperform rating on the stock in a research note on Monday, March 8th.
+Zacks Investment Research downgraded shares of IMARA from a hold rating to a sell rating in a research report on Wednesday, March 10th.
+One investment analyst has rated the stock with a sell rating and four have assigned a buy rating to the stock.
+The company has a consensus rating of Buy and a consensus price target of $34.40.

-A number of hedge funds have recently made changes to their positions in IMRA.
-Citigroup Inc. lifted its position in IMARA by 495.0% during the fourth quarter.
-Citigroup Inc. now owns 1,416 shares of the company’s stock valued at $31,000 after buying an additional 1,178 shares in the last quarter.
-Wells Fargo & Company MN lifted its position in IMARA by 138.5% during the fourth quarter.
-Wells Fargo & Company MN now owns 3,866 shares of the company’s stock valued at $85,000 after buying an additional 2,245 shares in the last quarter.
-American International Group Inc. lifted its position in IMARA by 50.5% during the fourth quarter.
-American International Group Inc. now owns 4,450 shares of the company’s stock valued at $98,000 after buying an additional 1,493 shares in the last quarter.
-SG Americas Securities LLC acquired a new position in IMARA during the third quarter valued at approximately $134,000.
-Finally, New York State Common Retirement Fund lifted its position in IMARA by 42.2% during the fourth quarter.
-New York State Common Retirement Fund now owns 6,400 shares of the company’s stock valued at $141,000 after buying an additional 1,900 shares in the last quarter.
-64.53% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds have recently added to or reduced their stakes in the stock.
+Citigroup Inc. boosted its stake in IMARA by 495.0% during the 4th quarter.
+Citigroup Inc. now owns 1,416 shares of the company’s stock valued at $31,000 after purchasing an additional 1,178 shares during the period.
+Wells Fargo & Company MN increased its position in IMARA by 138.5% in the 4th quarter.
+Wells Fargo & Company MN now owns 3,866 shares of the company’s stock valued at $85,000 after acquiring an additional 2,245 shares during the period.
+American International Group Inc. raised its stake in IMARA by 50.5% during the 4th quarter.
+American International Group Inc. now owns 4,450 shares of the company’s stock valued at $98,000 after acquiring an additional 1,493 shares in the last quarter.
+SG Americas Securities LLC acquired a new position in IMARA during the 3rd quarter worth $134,000.
+Finally, New York State Common Retirement Fund grew its stake in shares of IMARA by 42.2% in the fourth quarter.
+New York State Common Retirement Fund now owns 6,400 shares of the company’s stock worth $141,000 after purchasing an additional 1,900 shares in the last quarter.
+64.53% of the stock is currently owned by institutional investors and hedge funds.

 IMARA Company Profile